nathancarter/weblurch/doc/plan.md

      pointer is above zero.
    * `canRedo` method returns true if and only if the stack pointer is less than the stack size.`
- * Add methods to `LurchEditor` that can describe the actions that would take place if undo or redo were invoked, by calling the appropriate methods in the `DOMEditAction` instances.
-Return the empty string if the right one of canUndo()/canRedo() says no.
+   * `undoDescription` returns a string indicating the undoing of the action before the stack pointer, if one exists
+   * `undoDescription` returns the empty string if there is no action before the stack pointer
+   * `redoDescription` returns a string indicating the redoing of the action at the stack pointer, if one exists
+   * `redoDescription` returns the empty string if there is no action at the stack pointer
  * Add undo and redo methods to the `LurchEditor` class that move the index pointer up and down the stack, calling undo/redo in each action as they do so.